uh-classtellations/uh-classtellations.github.io/index.md

 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

-Feel free to reference the repositories for [our project](https://github.com/uh-classtellations/uh-classtellations) and [our home page](https://github.com/uh-classtellations/uh-classtellations.github.io), and view our project [on digital ocean](http://138.197.222.6).
+Feel free to reference the repositories for [our project](https://github.com/uh-classtellations/uh-classtellations) and [our home page](https://github.com/uh-classtellations/uh-classtellations.github.io), and view our project [on Digital Ocean](http://138.197.222.6).

 ## Team Members